How to Change People’s Minds

 - The position you are trying to teach must focus on the core evidence rather than their misinformation.
 Though you should refute the incorrect information (i.e. the ‘myth’), your position must be the primary focus.
 By making the refutation of the myth center-stage, cognitive processing of the myth is still reinforced, which winds up making it less likely to successfully combat the myth.

 - Any mention of said myth should be prefaced by explicit warning that the following information is erroneous.

 - The refutation should include an alternative explanation(s) of the supporting propositions presented within the original misinformation.

 Accounting for these three routes, a procedure takes shape:

-- State and emphasise the central claim (i.e. the alternative position).
+- State and emphasize the central claim (i.e., the alternative position).

 - Present and reinforce the central claim through core evidence.